Ellie310370/Pred_LD-for-MiBioGen-datasets/README.md

 # Pred_LD for MiBioGen datasets
-Use Pred_LD to impute a large number of traits without overwriting outputs.
+Here I show how I used Pred_LD (https://github.com/pbagos/PRED-LD) to impute a large number of traits without overwriting outputs.
 Pred_LD does not accept an output prefix/dir argument.
 It always writes files like:

 [n11385332@aquarius01 PRED-LD]$ ls imputation*.txt